On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

-and the exact same goes for $\nu=\delta_0$ and $\nu_n$. \end{proof} One can actually obtain non-degenerate (although not symmetric anymore) examples of such measures $\mu,\nu$.
-We start from the counter-example given in \cite{beinert2022assignment} with $N=7$ points and $\varepsilon=10^{-2}$, that we convolve with a Gaussian of standard deviation $\sigma$ as before.
-We then plot as a function of $m\in[m_\text{min},m_\text{max}]$ the (true) GW cost of a plan $\pi_m\opt$ optimal for the linearized GW problem: $\pi\opt_m\in\argmin_{\pi}\ \langle C_{\gw(m)},\,\pi\rangle$.
-The minimum values of this graph are attained by the correlations of optimal correspondence plans, as explained in \Cref{subsec:quadra1D_adversarial}.
-Hence if $\sigma$ is small, this optimal plan is not a monotone rearrangement by construction and the minima are not located on the boundary of the domain.
+and the exact same goes for $\nu=\delta_0$ and $\nu_n$. \end{proof} One can actually obtain non-degenerate (although not symmetric anymore) examples of such measures $\mu$, $\nu$.
+We start from the counter-example given in \cite{beinert2022assignment} with $N=7$ points and $\varepsilon=10^{-2}$, that we convolve with a Gaussian measure of standard deviation $\sigma$ as before.
+We then plot as a function of $m\in[m_\text{min},m_\text{max}]$ the (true) GW cost of a plan $\pi_m\opt$ optimal for the linearized GW problem: $\pi\opt_m\in\argmin_{\pi}\,\langle C_{\gw(m)},\pi\rangle$.
+The minimum values of this graph are attained by the covariances of optimal correspondence plans, as explained in \Cref{subsec:quadra1D_adversarial}.
+Hence if $\sigma$ is small, optimal correspondence plans are not monotone by construction and the minima are not located on the boundary of the domain.
 On the contrary, when $\sigma$ is large, a monotone rearrangement is optimal again.
-In order to study the phase transition, we plot on \Cref{fig:no-stab} the landscape of $m\mapsto \gw(\pi\opt_m)$ while gradually increasing the value of $\sigma$.
+To study the phase transition, we plot on \Cref{fig:no-stab} the landscape of $m\mapsto \gw(\pi\opt_m)$ while gradually increasing the value of $\sigma$.

-Looking at \cref{fig:no-stab}, it is worth noting that there is an incentive for optimal plans at correlations close to $m_\text{min}$ or $m_\text{max}$ to be the monotone rearrangements, as the horizontal portions of the plot suggest.
-More importantly, it can be observed that when $\sigma=\sigma_3$ or $\sigma_4$, the monotone rearrangements are optimal, as their correlations realize the minimum of $m\mapsto \gw(\pi\opt_m)$; unlike for $\sigma_1$ and $\sigma_2$, for which the minimum value of the plot is located near zero.
-Hence there should exist a $\sigma_0\in(\sigma_2,\sigma_3)$ for which the convolved measures have both $\pimon$, $\piantimon$ and another $\pi_0$ as optimal correspondence plans; it is direct that property $P$ does not hold in the neighbourhood of these specific measures $\mu_0$ and $\nu_0$.
+Looking at \cref{fig:no-stab}, it is worth noting that there is an incentive for optimal plans at covariances close to $m_\text{min}$ or $m_\text{max}$ to be the monotone rearrangements, as the horizontal portions of the plot suggest.
+More importantly, it can be observed that when $\sigma=\sigma_3$ or $\sigma_4$, the monotone rearrangements are optimal, as their covariances realize the minimum of $m\mapsto \gw(\pi\opt_m)$; unlike for $\sigma_1$ and $\sigma_2$, for which the minimum value of the plot is located near zero.
+Hence there should exist a $\sigma_0\in(\sigma_2,\sigma_3)$ for which the convolved measures have both $\pimon$, $\piantimon$ and another $\pi_0$ as optimal correspondence plans; it is direct that property $P$ does not hold in the neighborhood of these specific measures $\mu_0$ and $\nu_0$.